 Free Framework · PDF Download

-ERM Buying Group Mapping Framework
+B2B Buying Group Mapping Framework

 Seven stakeholder roles mapped across five buying stages, with engagement priorities at every intersection.
 The one-page operational framework most ABM programs never build.